krishnapriya-ua/Mini-AI-Chatbot/README.md

    - uvicorn main:app --reload

 Inorder to get the llm integrated answers , you have to create your gemini API Key and give your real api in .env.example and rename it as .env .

+Now try asking questions like  :

+How can I improve team productivity?
+How to manage startup funding? or startup funding or remote work ?  to get knowledge base answers .

+Now ask
+Who is the president of India ? to get llm integrated answer.

+Happy coding!!